gamesbook/pyprototypr/docs/customised_shapes.rst

 - color - either a named color or a hexadecimal value
 - style - ``True`` makes it dotted; or a list of values creates dashes

 Direction and width are required, but color and style are optional.
+One or more border values can be used together with spaces between them e.g. ``ne se`` to draw lines on both northeast **and** southeast.

 .. |hb1| image:: images/custom/hexagon/borders_flat.png
    :width: 330